XorTroll/Goldleaf/README.md

 Quark is a PC tool, with a fancy UI and made in Java, in order to help Goldleaf with the remote PC option.It should work on Windows, Linux or Mac.

+**Note:** To use it correctly, make sure you open Goldleaf and connect the Switch with your PC before you launch Quark.
+Nevertheless, Quark will warn when USB connection is gone or no USB connection is found.

 ## Quark on Windows

 Only requirement for Quark to work is **JRE/JDK 8u60 or higher**.